numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 ==================

 The only mandatory argument of :func:`~numpy.genfromtxt` is the source of the data.
-It can be a string corresponding to the name of a local or remote file, or a file-like object with a :meth:`read` method (such as an actual file or a :class:`StringIO.StringIO` object), a list of strings, or a generator.
-If the argument is the URL of a remote file, then the file is automatically downloaded to the current directory.
+It can be a string, a list of strings, or a generator.
+If a single string is provided, it is assumed to be the name of a local or remote file, or a open file-like object with a :meth:`read` method, for example, a file or :class:`StringIO.StringIO` object.
+If a list of strings or a generator returning strings is provided, each string is treated as one line in a file.
+When the URL of a remote file is passed, the file is automatically downloaded to the current directory and opened.

-The input file can be a text file or an archive.
+Recognized file types are text files and archives.
 Currently, the function recognizes :class:`gzip` and :class:`bz2` (`bzip2`) archives.
-The type of the archive is determined by examining the extension of the file: if the filename ends with ``'.gz'``, a :class:`gzip` archive is expected; if it ends with ``'bz2'``, a :class:`bzip2` archive is assumed.
+The type of the archive is determined from the extension of the file: if the filename ends with ``'.gz'``, a :class:`gzip` archive is expected; if it ends with ``'bz2'``, a :class:`bzip2` archive is assumed.